hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 **The DVC can apply to any part of the picture, not just objects,** but I've explained it that way to make the explanation simpler.

+Indeed, in David Hockney's book _Secret Knowledge_, he talks about classical paintings can be broken up into pieces, each of which is itself like a little picture.

 **The DVC does not say anything about how the picture was actually made,** only how the picture looks.
 It says nothing about how the picture relates to any actual object that was photographed or drawn.
 A painting can look realistic or distorted even if the contents were entirely made-up and do not refer to any real scene.